 A key point to add here, do not build a structure based on what the business thinks it is.
-So many times I have been involved with projects where it has been built from inside out, rather than outside in. in my experience, websites become a user experience nightmare when they are built without the customer at heart.
+So many times I have been involved with projects where it has been built from the inside out, rather than outside in. in my experience, websites become a user experience nightmare when they are built without the customer at heart.
 It is much easier to nip this point in the bud earlier, rather than let it become a bigger problem in years to come.
 Having to restructure an entire website is a hard and laborious job.

 Remember, images and buttons need to represent what you are and often what you want the customer to do.
 Images provide key user experience points as it can help to indicate what does what.
 Images give clarity to words.
 Having images that do not correspond to the subject area is confusing, keep the user in mind when you purchase or create images.
 Make sure your images are also in the same tone.
-Having different styles of images or imagery that doesn’t match your text makes it harder for your website to deliver great customer experience.
+Having different styles of images or imagery that doesn’t match your text makes it harder for your website to deliver a great customer experience.

 Week 4: Build Websites